ndonolli/imaginathan-space-site/posts/the-curious-future-of-the-progressive-web-app.md

 > A progressive web application is a type of application software delivered through the web, built using common web technologies including HTML, CSS and JavaScript.
 It is intended to work on any platform that uses a standards-compliant browser.

 That is quite an underwhelming answer.
 PWAs are just websites?
 The answer is *kind of.*

+This is the most comprehensive article I could find regarding the history of the term "progressive web app" and how its definition shifted over time.
+If you have the time to read it, it's a wild ride.
+Getting to the bottom of it all is like a boxcar kids detective story.